-Media and content apps may choose to use sticky footers to promote subscription purchase.
-This in-app message format looks less obtrusive and yet, it can be still effective.
+Media and content apps may choose to use sticky footers to promote paid subscriptions.
+This in-app message format looks less obtrusive, and yet, it can still be effective.
 Especially when a small sticky footer expands into a full-screen in-app once a user clicks on it.

-Sticky in-apps are also great for informative messages such as feature updates and changes in UX.
+Sticky in-apps are also great for informative communications such as feature updates and changes in UX.

-Apps can use inline in-app messages for a variety of use cases: from promoting new (but not crucial) features to getting more push notification subscribers.
+Apps can use inline in-app messages for a variety of use cases: from promoting new (though non-essential) features to getting more push notification subscribers.

-This is an extra format we’re developing in Pushwoosh.
-‘Stories’ is a dynamic in-app feature that helps you create messages similar to social media stories.
+‘Stories’ is a dynamic in-app feature that helps you create content similar to social media stories.
 You can apply the feature to your basic pop-up or inline in-app messages.

 Welcome messages usually take the form of an in-app carousel — a sequence of in-app messages triggered by a specific action.

 Typically, an onboarding in-app flow starts with an ‘ApplicationOpen’ event, so when a user opens the app, they receive your messages displayed on the screen.

 Onboarding in-apps may show the value of your product and guide users through their first steps in your app.
 As a result, users should stay in your app longer, experience the AHA moment, and come back to enjoy your app next time.